Foo-Maker/apd_to_usbguard/README.md

 # apd_to_usbguard
-A tool to add present usb devices to USBQ
+A tool to add present usb devices to USBGuard